You need an active CSC customer account in order to use Qvain (instructions can be found here).

-License: The license defines how the dataset can be used (metadata is automatically CC0 licensed).
+License: The license defines how the data in the dataset can be used (metadata is automatically CC0 licensed).
 The recommended and default license for research data is CC BY 4.0 (Creative Commons By Attribution version 4.0).
 The license information is mandatory.
 Most common licenses are available.
 If you do not find the right license for your dataset, you can choose either “Licence Not Specified” or instead of selecting a value from the drop down just type-in the URL to an existing license page.

 Access Type: This field defines how the data in your dataset can be accessed.
 Whichever option is selected does not affect the visibility of the dataset’s description (metadata) itself.
 Even if access to data is restricted, descriptive information about the published dataset is displayed in Etsin.